Who was she?

 That day, a hundred miles away from the location of the purse, we stopped for a few minutes.
 I spotted a pair of on-duty police officers and asked them if they had a moment.

 The police officers laughed after I told them my story, with one of them saying, “You must have found the purse in (…..) location, I am not surprised.”
-They obviously did not understand my concern, not that they could have done anything about it from that distance, but I wanted to hear someone say it should not have been brushed off.
-It did not happen.
+They obviously did not understand my concern, not that they could have done anything about it from that distance, but I wanted to hear someone say the situation should not have been brushed off.
+That was not said.
 In fact, every person that I have mentioned this entire incident to has laughed.
 The humor in this eludes me.

-Who was the women?
+Who was the woman?
 Was she a victim of crime?
 Is she missing?

-I cannot rid myself of the image I have of a woman shopping, or filling her car with gasoline, when her purse was grabbed from her side.
-All of a sudden her identity had been robbed.
-She could not go home and open the door to her home, nor could she start her car.
-Photographs of her children might have been tucked into her wallet.
-The simple things, like her hair brush and make up could easily be replaced, but worse images have crossed through my mind.
+I cannot rid myself of the image I have of a woman shopping or filling her car with gasoline as her purse is grabbed from her side.
+All of a sudden her identity is robbed.
+She may not be able to start her car and drive home.
+She may not be able to unlock her door when she does arrive home.
+Photographs of her children might have been tucked into her wallet—now they are forever gone.
+The simple things, like her hairbrush and makeup, can easily be replaced, but worse images have crossed through my mind.
 The thoughts have to stop.

 Today, I move on.
 I did my best.
 Whoever you are, the owner of the pocketbook and belongings, I tried.
-I pray that you have also moved on.
+I pray that you have also moved on from the trauma that you experienced.